Frequently asked questionS

 What Insurance Plans Do You Accept?

 We accept all seven AHCCCS (Medicaid) health plans, which includes Mercy Care, Health Choice, United Healthcare, Magellan Complete Care, Care1st, Banner Health, and Arizona Complete Care.
 We also accept self-payment.
-Please contact us to discuss your costs if you will be paying out of pocket.
+Please contact us to discuss your costs if you will be paying out of pocket as we utilize a sliding fee scheduled based off your income.

 What services do we provide?

 We offer a variety of general mental health services.
 We provide individual, family, couples, and group counseling.
 We currently offer group classes that address issues related to substance abuse, domestic violence / anger management, parenting, and mindfulness.
+We do also offer intensive outpatient substance abuse treatment.
 We provide psychiatric evaluations and medication management services.
 In addition, we offer psychosocial and / or vocational rehabilitation services and full case management.
 We can offer most of these services in-office, via telehealth, or in the home and community to best meet our members where they are at.

 Who Do We Provide Services For?